Master of Education

 This course will focus on designing curriculum units and instructional plans for a standards-based curriculum while utilizing research-based best practices for teaching, learning and assessment.
 There will be an emphasis on the development and implementation of an integrated interdisciplinary unti for the candidate's specific teaching or educational assignment that utilizes concept-based curriculum strategies and instructional techniques to "teach beyond the facts for the thinking classroom."
 In addition, students will be participating in a Professional Learning Community that will focus in on a data collection cycle to inform and evaluate practice.
 Students will develop assessment instruments and procedures that relate to their own disciplines.
 Current methods of formative assessment - including portfolios, rubrics, and other forms of authentic assessment - will guide and inform discussions.

 This course examines how belief structures undergird the methods educators use to motivate people to learn.
 Through the light of ethical theory, students examine how organizational leaders respond to the situations they face.
 Students also reflect on and apply their own values and ethical understanding to shed light on case studies that represent situations they often face as educational leaders.
-Meets EDDL 700.
+Meets and is met by EDDL 700.

 Complete the following: